hpi52003/Order-to-Cash/README.md

 # O2C Graph Explorer

-A context graph system with LLM-powered natural language query interface for SAP Order-to-Cash data.
+A graph-based explorer for SAP Order-to-Cash data with a natural language chat interface powered by Groq.

 ## Live Demo
-> Add your Render/Railway URL here after deployment

-## Architecture
+## What it does

-Frontend (React + ReactFlow) → FastAPI Backend → SQLite DB + NetworkX + Anthropic API
+The app ingests the SAP O2C dataset, builds a graph of interconnected business entities, and lets you ask questions about it in plain English.
+The system translates those questions into SQL, runs them against the database, and returns a readable answer.

-## Database Choice: SQLite + NetworkX
+## Why SQLite and not Neo4j

-SQLite is zero-infrastructure and LLMs generate reliable SQL far more consistently than Cypher (Neo4j query language).
-NetworkX handles in-memory graph traversal for the 921-node/1063-edge visualization layer without needing a separate graph DB.
+LLMs generate SQL reliably.
+Cypher (Neo4j's query language) is less common in training data and produces more errors in practice.
+Since the dataset fits comfortably in SQLite, there was no reason to add the overhead of a graph database.
+NetworkX handles the in-memory graph structure for visualization.

-## LLM Prompting Strategy
+## How the LLM works

-Two-pass architecture:
-- Pass 1: NL question → structured JSON with SQL + intent classification (query/trace/anomaly/off_topic)
-- Pass 2: SQL results → natural language business summary

-Self-healing: SQL errors are fed back to the LLM for one correction attempt.
-Model: Groq llama-3.3-70b-versatile (fast, free-tier friendly)
+Two calls per question.
+The first call takes the user's question and returns a SQL query with an intent label — query, trace, anomaly, or off_topic.
+The second call takes the SQL results and writes a plain English summary.
+If the first SQL query throws an error it gets sent back to the model once for a correction attempt before failing.

+Model used: llama-3.3-70b-versatile via Groq free tier.

 ## Guardrails

-1. Keyword pre-filter: rejects clearly off-topic queries before any API call
-2. LLM intent classification: returns off_topic intent for domain-irrelevant questions
-Response: "This system only answers questions about the Order-to-Cash dataset."
+Off-topic questions are filtered in two stages.
+First a keyword check rejects obvious non-dataset questions before making any API call.
+If something slips through, the LLM intent classification catches it and returns a standard rejection message.

 ## Graph Model

 Nodes: SalesOrder, Delivery, BillingDocument, JournalEntry, Payment, Customer, Product, Plant, Cancellation

-Key edges:
+Key relationships:
-- Customer PLACED SalesOrder
+- Customer → PLACED → SalesOrder
-- Delivery FULFILLS SalesOrderItem
+- Delivery → FULFILLS → SalesOrderItem
-- BillingDocument BILLS SalesOrderItem
+- BillingDocument → BILLS → SalesOrderItem
-- BillingDocument HAS_JOURNAL JournalEntry
+- BillingDocument → HAS_JOURNAL → JournalEntry
-- BillingDocument PAID_BY Payment
+- BillingDocument → PAID_BY → Payment

-## How to Run Locally
+## Run locally

-1. pip install -r requirements.txt
+pip install -r requirements.txt
-2. Consider .env file (add API_KEY)
+# add your LLM API key to .env file (GROQ_API_KEY in this case)
-3. Place sap-o2c-data/ in data/ folder
+# place sap-o2c-data/ inside the data/ folder
-4. python -m backend.ingest
+python -m backend.ingest
-5. uvicorn backend.main:app --reload --port 8000
+uvicorn backend.main:app --reload --port 8000
-6. cd frontend && npm install && npm run dev
+cd frontend && npm install && npm run dev

+## Deployment
+- Deployed on Render using a multi-stage Dockerfile
+- Stage 1 builds the React frontend, Stage 2 sets up the Python backend and runs ingestion
+- Both served from a single container via FastAPI StaticFiles
+- LLM API key set as an environment variable in the Render dashboard